Academic Year 2020-21

-For Students Starting the Master of Science in Information Security in Fall 2020 (MS32)
+For Students Starting the Master of Science in Information Networking in Fall 2020 or Spring 2021 (MS32)

-The 122-unit MSIS curriculum consists of five main components:
+The 122-unit MSIN curriculum consists of four main components:

 |Core Courses||Establish the necessary background and a common competency level||74 units|

 |Program Electives||Build upon the core, providing flexibility and breadth in coursework||24 units|

 |Curriculum Option||Customize curriculum according to career goals and interests||24 units|

 |Internship||All INI students are required to complete a summer internship||0 units|

 - 12 Units: Choose From One Course Below:

 14-642: Introduction to Embedded Systems